Greece Moments Greece Moments

 Postcard motif Batsi

-Batsi is picturesquely nestled in a bay and impresses with its long sandy beach, which is particularly popular with families due to its shallow water.
+Batsi is picturesquely nestled in a bay and boasts a long sandy beach, which is particularly popular with families thanks to its shallow water.

 andros batsi sehenswertes